The Use of Quotations

 When to use a RFP versus a RFQ

-This is a good question and one we hear often.
-We will try our best to provide a simple answer to help you make an informed decision when performing your purchasing duties.
+This is a good question, and one we hear often.
+We’ll try our best to provide a simple answer to help you make an informed decision when performing your purchasing duties.
 This scenario surfaces when you are faced with generating a purchasing document to send to your suppliers.

-A RFQ is usually used when the Owner knows exactly the type and quantity of goods it wants to buy while RFP’s ask bidders to provide a solution to a problem that could be solved in different ways.
+An RFQ (Request for Quote) is typically used when the Owner knows the exact type and quantity of goods required.
+In contrast, an RFP (Request for Proposal) asks bidders to propose a solution to a requirement that may be addressed in multiple ways.

 What is a RFQ (Request for Quotation)

-RFQ is the acronym for Request For Quote or Request For Quotation.
+RFQ is the acronym for a Request For Quote or Request For Quotation.
 An RFQ is a request a company tenders when they have a material or service requirement; the RFQ is basically their way of encouraging Vendors to provide a bid for their requirement.
 The purpose is to provide a fair evaluation for all bidders and to provide the candidates with the evaluation criteria against which they will be judged.
 A secondary intention, is to encourage competition amongst the bidders which will help the buyer achieve the best possible bid and cost that suits their existing requirements.
 The company that issues an RFQ then selects one of the bidders to complete the material or service requirement.
 In today’s business world it is not always about the price, other factors such as quality and delivery often take precedence over cost.
 Another angle or use for a RFQ is when a business includes a RFQ form on their website.
 This allows potential customers to contact them to request prices on services or products.
 An online RFQ form may help to encourage viewers to make a purchase, as it solicits action instead of passive Internet browsing.

 1. Section One of the RFQ is basically background information on you or the company issuing the RFQ.